 The Corporation's consolidated statement of financial condition has been prepared in accordance with U.S. generally accepted accounting principles (US GAAP), which require management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingencies at the date of the consolidated statement of financial condition.
-The most significant of these estimates and assumptions relate to fair value measurements, income taxes, and the provision for potential losses that may arise from litigation, regulatory proceedings, and tax audits.
+The most significant of these estimates and assumptions relate to fair value measurements, income taxes and the provision for potential losses that may arise from litigation, regulatory proceedings and tax audits.
 Although these and other estimates and assumptions are based on the best available information, because of the inherent uncertainties in assumptions utilized by management, actual results could be different from these estimates.

 The consolidated statement of financial condition of the Corporation includes all entities in which the Corporation has a controlling financial interest.
 The Corporation consolidates entities in which it has a majority voting interest when the voting interest entity is controlled through substantive voting equity interests and the equity investors bear the residual economic risks of the entity.
+All material intercompany transactions and balances have been eliminated in consolidation.